NEW RULES STARTING AUG 18, 2021

 - a negative antigen test taken within 72 hours prior to entering the country; OR

-- full vaccination with a WHO-approved vaccine (as of June 7: Pfizer-BioNTech, Moderna, AstraZeneca, Janssen, Sinopharm, Sinovac)
+- at least one dose of a WHO-approved vaccine (as of June 7: Pfizer-BioNTech, Moderna, AstraZeneca, Janssen, Sinopharm, Sinovac)

 - health insurance that covers COVID-19 treatment in Ukraine